Learning & Sport

 • An appreciation of the creative aspects of maths and an awareness of its aesthetic appeal.

-Our maths lead has created some useful websites for supporting maths at home.
+Our maths lead has created some useful websites for supporting maths at home: Maths website links

 Reception Curriculum Overview